CSchoel/arbitrary-but-fixed/_drafts/ai-explaind-image-recognition.md

 In the [last post]({% post_url 2021-05-30-ai-explained-with-k-nearest-neighbors %}) we constructed our very first AI algorithm that was able to mimic the human decision whether a newly received email is unwanted "spam" or benign "ham".
 We also established that the technical term "algorithm" actually only means a step-by-step description of how to translate input values into output values.
-For our spam detection algorithm this looked as follows:

-### Algorithm: Simple spam detector

-Inputs:

-* `Database`: list of labeled emails
-* `Query`: unlabeled email that should be classified

-Output:

-* `Label`: the most fitting label for the query (either "spam" or "ham")

-Steps:

-1. For all labeled emails in the database, calculate the number of matching words between that email and the query.
+For our spam detection algorithm we needed to find the database entry that has the maximum number of matching words between itself and the email that needs to be decided upon.
-2. Find the database entry with the maximum number of matching words.
-3. Output the label attached to this database entry.
+Then we could just look up whether that database email was considered "spam" or "ham" and copy the same label for our output.

+This algorithm was effective, but it only detected spam, so how could we possibly use it as a proxy for understanding all the different and complex AI systems out there?
+Well, in fact the *nearest neighbor* algorithm that we used for our spam detection AI, can be applied to a wide range of problems.
+In this post, I want to show you how it can be used for a problem that has nothing at all to do with spam detection, and that is image recognition.

 ## A new task: Image recognition

-Now we want to apply the same idea to a new problem:
 Imagine you work in mail distribution center and have to find a way to sort letters by the handwritten zip codes on letter envelopes.
 This can and has for a long time been done by manual labor, but I imagine this is not anybody's dream job.
 Instead, it would be nice if we could just pass the mail through a scanner, and then use a computer program to automatically extract the zip code from the scanner image.